Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Study Design, Part 1: Co-Design of Virtual Humans for Mental Health Support

 We also analyzed the relationship between participants' self-reported ethnic groups and those ethnicities selected for their virtual agents by calculating the Jaccard similarity coefficient to assess the similarity among response groups.
 We decided to use this method due to the multi-label format of participants' responses, as participants could select more than one ethnic group for themselves, as well as multiple ethnic groups for their virtual agents \cite{jaccard}.

 Moreover, the study examined how participants selected virtual humans' appearances and voices when prompted to choose options that would encourage "someone similar to them" to engage in mental wellness conversations.
 Top preferences on appearances and voices were analyzed using descriptive statistics, cross-referenced with participants' demographics.
 We used the Pearson correlation coefficient to compare participants' self-reported ages with the perceived ages of the agents' appearances they selected.
-Additionally, we calculated the Jaccard similarity coefficient to evaluate the relationship between participants' self-reported ethnic groups and the ethnic groups they perceived the agents' appearances they selected represented.
+Additionally, we calculated the Jaccard similarity coefficient to evaluate the relationship between participants' self-reported ethnic groups and the ethnic groups they perceived the agents' appearances they selected.
+Likewise, we used the Chi-Squared Test to evaluate the relationship between participants' places of origin and their voices' selection \cite{chisquare}.
+We centered our analysis on participants who indicated being originally from India (n=57) or the United States (n=354), as the catalog of female and male voices explicitly featured American and Indian-accented voices (see Appendix \ref{study1:additional}: Tables \ref{W3:maleVoicesTable} and \ref{W3:femaleVoicesTable}).

 Finally, multi-label thematic analysis was employed to collect and examine participants' insights from two open-ended questions regarding their design rationale for selecting appearances and voices.
 Cohen's Kappa \cite{cohen1, cohen2} and the Jaccard similarity coefficient were used to assess the inter-rater reliability of the themes that came from the qualitative analysis \cite{jaccard}.